 A key observation from Figure 6 is that the ΦII and ΦNPQ response appears roughly opposite, or inversely proportional with respect to irrigation, whereas ΦNO is relatively indifferent.

-This suggests that our maize hybrids are endowed with a degree of photochemical resilience even when facing environmental stress.
+This suggests that some maize hybrids are endowed with a degree of photochemical resilience when under environmental stress.
 This is great news for farmers who depend on improved genetics to smooth out the inevitable bumps in the road from seed emergence to maturity.
 It’s a nasty world out there, so the plant must be equipped with mechanisms to self-regulate and/or avoid stress to reach the point of physiological maturity.
-Fortunately, evolution has equipped terrestrial plants with various mechanisms for survival; fluorescence emission and NPQ are just two examples.
+Fortunately, evolution has equipped land plants with various mechanisms for survival; fluorescence emission and NPQ are just two examples.
 For the farmer, however, plant survival is no comfort.
 Any stress, no matter how slight, can impact plant metabolism, photochemistry, and ultimately, net carbon assimilation.
 It’s left to the farmer’s knowledge, operations savvy, and keen judgment at every point to optimize productivity.
 Those who’ve experienced the agony of defeat in crop failure understand it’s a supremely hard act to follow.

 Lastly, we consider ETR.
 Earlier I mentioned that our fractional experimental design put limits on the inferences possible with regard to maize hybrid and/or population density.
 To partly mitigate this constraint, I’ve broken down the ETR response according to hybrid population density and irrigation, shown in Figure 6.